 The single best way to freeze sweet potato fries is right after you’ve prepared them.
 This way, you’ll get the best results when it comes time to defrost and cook them.

 Here’s how to best prepare sweet potato fries, ready for freezing.

 Making fries is really simple, just a little time-consuming.
 Start by peeling the potatoes.
 You can use whatever method you like, though a peeler is easiest.

 We’ve also heard that this is a great way to get the family involved.
 Even little kids can use a peeler without much risk to themselves, and they’ll probably love cooking with you.

-Once the potatoes are peeled, cut into fries.
-The simplest method is to use a crinkle cutter or other fry cutting device, but if you don’t have one of those, you can always just use a knife.
+Once the potatoes are peeled, cut them into fries.
+The simplest method is to use a crinkle cutter or other fry-cutting device, but if you don’t have one of those, you can always just use a knife.

 When the fries are cut up and ready, place them in a colander and rinse them under a cold tap.
 You do this to wash away excess starch.
 It leaves your fries crisp and delicious, as well as making it much less likely that they’ll stick together when cooked or stored.